kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 \(d\) If there is no space available on the flight or specific alternative flights requested by the participant the operator shall return all the participant's money within 7 days after receiving it unless the participant, in accordance with paragraph (c) of this section, has authorized the operator to retain the payments while the operator attempts to make other arrangements for the participant.
 If the operator retains the payments while attempting to make other arrangements for the participant, it shall notify the participant of the fact within 7 days after receiving the payments, but in no event later than the departure.
 For the purpose of the time periods in this paragraph, receipt of money by a travel agent on behalf of a charter operator will not be considered as receipt by the operator.

-\(e\) Except as set forth in §380.33a for operator's option plan contracts, the operator-participant contract shall not specify alternative dates for the outbound or return flights, or alternative origin or destination cities for any flight leg.
+\(e\) Except as set forth in [[Volume 4/D Special regulations/0380 Public charters.md#§380.33   Major changes in itinerary or price; refunds.|§380.33]]a for operator's option plan contracts, the operator-participant contract shall not specify alternative dates for the outbound or return flights, or alternative origin or destination cities for any flight leg.

 \(f\) The contract form shall be printed in 7-point or larger type.
-The statements required by paragraph (a), (f), (h), (l), (r), (s), and (x) of §380.32 shall be printed so as to contrast with the rest of the contract by the use of bold-faced type, capital letters, or a type size that is at least 50 percent larger than that used for the rest of the contract.
+The statements required by paragraph (a), (f), (h), (l), (r), (s), and (x) of [[Volume 4/D Special regulations/0380 Public charters.md#§380.32   Specific requirements for operator-participant contracts.|§380.32]] shall be printed so as to contrast with the rest of the contract by the use of bold-faced type, capital letters, or a type size that is at least 50 percent larger than that used for the rest of the contract.

 \(g\) The contract form shall include a space that participants may check to indicate that they wish to be furnished details of trip cancellation, health, and accident insurance.